kyleschaeffer/tabify.js/README.md

-# wptabify.js
+# tabify.js
-A simple jQuery plugin to transform a SharePoint web part zone into tabs.
+A simple jQuery plugin to transform HTML content into tabs.